ldengel3718/Engr3/README.md

 ### Reflection

-This assignment was a fun and challenging way.
-I had trouble starting, but I got some help from Josh, Ryan and Mr. Helmstetter.
-This helped me figure out some things and finish the assignment.
+I had lots of trouble on starting this assignment and it took me a while to finish the code for the button.
+I learned to use angles for my servo and how to use a button.
+Something that would be helpful would be an outline for the code to get us started.